Vector Fields for Path Following on Lie Groups with Application in Robot Control: Preliminaries

 \subsection{Lie groups and Lie algebras}

 In this section, we recall several properties of Lie groups and Lie algebras that will be essential for developing our extension.
 First, a Lie group $G$ is a smooth manifold equipped with a group structure.
-The Lie algebra $\mathfrak{g}$ associated with $G$ has two equivalent definitions, either of which we will use as appropriate.
-One definition describes the Lie algebra as the tangent space at the group identity $G_e$ \citep[p.
+The Lie algebra $\mathfrak{g}$ associated with $G$ has two equivalent definitions, either of which will be used as appropriate.
+One definition describes the Lie algebra as the tangent space at the group identity $G_e$ \cite[p.
 16]{Gallier2020}.
-Alternatively, a Lie algebra can be viewed as the space of all smooth vector fields on the Lie group, under the Lie bracket operation on vector fields \citep[p.
+Alternatively, a Lie algebra can be viewed as the space of all smooth vector fields on the Lie group, under the Lie bracket operation on vector fields \cite[p.
 190]{Lee2012}.
 Furthermore, a path on a Lie group $G$ is a continuous map $\pi:[0,1]\to G$ that connects two Lie group elements $\pi(0)=\mathbf{H}_0\in G$ and $\pi(1)=\mathbf{H}_1\in G$.
-As said previously, we will consider connected---meaning that for all $\mathbf{H}_0,\mathbf{H}_1\in G$, there exists a path $\pi$ from $\mathbf{H}_0$ to $\mathbf{H}_1$---matrix Lie groups, and henceforth we will denote by $n$ the dimension of any (square) matrix in a given group, and the dimension of the group by $m$, which is the same as the dimension of the associated Lie algebra.
+We will only consider connected---meaning that for all $\mathbf{H}_0,\mathbf{H}_1\in G$, there exists a path $\pi$ from $\mathbf{H}_0$ to $\mathbf{H}_1$---matrix Lie groups, which are groups where each element allows a matrix representation with a respective inverse.
+Henceforth we will denote by $n$ the dimension of any (square) matrix in a given group, and the dimension of the group by $m$, which is the same as the dimension of the associated Lie algebra.

 Next, we present a fact that will be important for the forthcoming analysis. \begin{lemma} Let $\mathbf{G}:\mathbb{R}\to G$ be a differentiable function.
 Then, there exists a function $\mathbf{A}:\mathbb{R} \to \mathfrak{g}$ such that